Ash7119/WEC-2021-Analysis/README.md

 - Spikes corresponding to the pit laps, traffic, or incidents
 - Variations between teams tells us how each crew manages tire life, pace, and on track situations throughout the race

-### Stint-Specific Consistency View
+### Driver-Level Consistency View
-Plot Type: Line plot with markers
+Plot Type: Line plot with markers (faceted by team)

 Axes:
 - X-axis: Lap number
 - Y-axis: Lap time in seconds
-- Color: Driver stint
+- Color: Driver name
-- Line group: Team number
+- Line group: Driver stint
+- Facets: One panel per team

-What does this plot show: This plot highlights the lap by lap consistency patterns of each stint individually which makes it easier to compare pace and degradation across differnt stints
+What does this plot show: This plot highlights the lap by lap consistency patterns of each stint individually which makes it easier to compare pace and performance across different drivers within teams

 Key Insights:
 - Proper separation between stints helps in avoiding misleading trends
 - Allows evaluation of intra-stint consistency
 - Highlights how pace resets after pit stops or driver changes
+- Easy teammate comparisons within the same car

 ### Motorsport Value
 - Team wide behavior